 Southwick is a somewhat small town located in the state of Massachusetts.
 With a population of 9,737 people and two constituent neighborhoods, Southwick is the 183rd largest community in Massachusetts.

-Unlike some towns, Southwick isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Southwick are a mix of both white- and blue-collar jobs.
-Overall, Southwick is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Southwick who work in sales jobs (14.04%), office and administrative support (13.25%), and management occupations (8.32%).
+Southwick is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Southwick is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Southwick who work in sales jobs (14.65%), office and administrative support (13.62%), and management occupations (9.24%).

 Also of interest is that Southwick has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Southwick is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Southwick really has some of the features that families look for when choosing a good community to raise children.
 Is Southwick perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.